Bira/octopus-carnival/_posts/2021-02-07-warforged.md

 entirely.

 However, I absolutely love the _concept_ of warforged, both as player characters and as NPCs.
+I love them so much I adapted them to GURPS [here][2].
 I understand why the first MM included these: the Eberron books were still a little ways away, and the authors might have felt its fans needed a little reassurance.

 [1]: {{ "/projects/mm-4e/" | relative_url }}
+[2]: {{ "/2017/09/17/dfrpg-warforged.html" }}